Jaz-Wazz/agressive_hls/readme.md

 ##### To do.
 - [ ] Support segments from browser cache.
-- [ ] Make library namespace and file.
 - [ ] Segment progress event and display.
 - [ ] Custom player controls for fix other issues.
 - [ ] Make buffer customiziable with many sub-system's.